 What are those four things?
 Firstly, you are not likely to find a quality passive volume control that also includes a four-input source selector along with a headphone output.
 Secondly, the Van Alstine control amplifier includes an additional 6dB of gain at the amplifier input stage.
 Where exactly are you going to find that?
-Thirdly, this control amplifier uses the acclaimed Alps “Blue Velvet” Stereo Potentiometer for volume control duties, which in parts terms isn’t a cheap add-on.
-Fourthly, if you were to find a single box option that magically did all of these things without being active, the combined cost (with amplifier) would be more than the Audio by Van Alstine SET 120 Control Amplifier at $1,199 USD.
+Thirdly, this control amplifier uses the acclaimed Alps “Blue Velvet” Stereo Potentiometer for volume control duties, which in parts terms isn’t a thrifty add-on.
+Fourthly, if you were to find a single box option that magically did all of these four things (without being active), the combined cost with amplifier would be more than the Audio by Van Alstine SET 120 Control Amplifier at $1,199 USD.
 So there!
 You’re stuck.

-Active preamplifiers can make every source connected sound more alive.
-But to a subjective detriment they can also make every source begin to sound more the same.
-An active preamplifier can add a splash of wanted color and seasoning to all of your sources.
-And as pleasant as that may be, ask yourself these questions: If the amplifier you have is “bacon,” do you really need to add salt?
-If your source is already excellent, why doctor it up?
-You can otherwise decided to buy the Audio by Van Alstine Vision-series separates with an active preamplifier at the helm, and to do so you’ll also double the number of black boxes needed, and do it at nearly double the price of the SET 120 control amplifier.
+Active preamplifiers often make every source sound more alive by comparison to their passive counterparts.
+But to a subjective detriment they can also make every source sound more the same.
+An active preamplifier can add a splash of wanted color to connected sources.
+And as pleasant as that idea may be, ask yourself these questions: 1) If the amplifier you have is “bacon,” do you really need to add salt?
+2) If your source is already excellent, why doctor it up?
+You can decide to buy the AVA Vision-series separates with an active preamplifier at the helm, and nearly double the price of the SET 120 control amplifier.

 You’ll always be in less trouble if you tell the truth

-Trying my best to parse between suspected marketing, forum mythology, specs, and my own doubts, I was half-way expecting the Audio by Van Alstine SET 120 Control Amplifier to arrive and underwhelm me with a vibe-less and weak-willed sterility.
-Leaving me only to find the proposed more resolution often said about control amplifiers as the only thing left to hang on to.
+So how does the Audio by Van Alstine SET 120 Control Amplifier actually sound?
+Trying my best to parse between suspected marketing, forum mythology, specs, and my own doubts, I was half-way expecting the Audio by Van Alstine SET 120 Control Amplifier to arrive and underwhelm me with vibe-less weak willed sterility.
+With “more resolution” the only thing left to hang on to.
 Boy was I wrong!

 Listening to “Space Lion” by Seatbelts (シートベルツ, Shītoberutsu) from the COWBOY BEBOP original motion picture soundtrack, I found more to the musical story than expected.
-The mid-range tone of the drums was enjoyably more rich.
+The low mid-range tone of the drums was enjoyably more rich.
 The raspy reed texture of the saxophone solo that occupies the majority of the composition was detailed and taking a bit more of the lead.
 The saxophone solo now had an aggressive bite and a more emotionally driving strength.